RobMans426/fuzzie-api-doc/login_signup.md

 1. 406
 2. 422

-The response will have an `error` key, which will contain the appropriate error message.
+The response will have a `message` key, which will contain the appropriate error message.